 Speaking in front of a crowd is terrifying and there’s a lot of pressure that comes with it.
 Especially when your words are supposed to be emotional.
 You are in luck though because me and my professional wedding vendors friends are here to help!

 In this blog post, find 5 of my favorite tips for writing a wedding speech that will tug at everyones heart strings.
-Keep reading to find out what they are!
+Let’s dive into the art of crafting a heartfelt wedding speech that will leave everyone in tears of joy.
+Keep reading to find out what these tips are!